-STRATMAN V. SALAZAR (No. 08-863) - On January 5, 2009, Omar Stratman filed a petition seeking review of a decision by the U.S. Court of Appeals for the Ninth Circuit which held that under the provisions of ANILCA, Congress determined that Leisnoi, Inc., meets eligibility requirements to be a "village corporation."
+STRATMAN V. SALAZAR (No. 08-863) - On January 5, 2009, Omar Stratman filed a petition seeking review of a decision by the U.S. Court of Appeals for the Ninth Circuit which held that under the provisions of ANILCA, Congress determined that Leisnoi, Inc., meets eligibility requirements to be a native village corporation.
 The United States filed a waiver of response on February 9, 2009.
+The case was scheduled for conference on April 3, 2009, and the Court has requested that the U.S. file a response which was filed on May 27, 2009.
+The case has been scheduled for conference of June 25, 2009.